Last Updated on

 We’ve seen trail cameras with 12-month battery life and we’ve seen them die after two months.
 Ironically, both cameras were running on the same eight AA batteries, so it’s definitely a discrepancy between models.
 Our advice?
 Get the device with the longest battery life so you don’t have to worry about it.

 There’s no shortage of trail cameras on the market.
 But if you put your faith in the wrong one, you might catch nothing but the tails of your targets with blurry photos that don’t provide you with any detail.
 We want to make sure that never happens, which is why we’re going to cover our recommendations once more and leave them fresh in your mind.

-For us, the top choice is the Campark T80 Trail Camera.
+For us, the best trail camera is the Campark T80 Trail Camera.
 It’s got a powerful camera sensor that takes 20-megapixel stills and high-definition 1296P video with sound.
 Since it’s got Wifi connectivity, you don’t even need a cable to hook it to your computer and you can easily view your media in the field on the built-in screen.

-Representing a more budget-friendly option, we think the TOGUARD Trail Camera offers the best value.
-It’s priced affordably for any budget but still packs in some great features like trigger speeds of half a second and a large detection angle of 120 degrees.
-With a quality camera that takes 1080P high-definition video and 16-megapixel stills, and 42 infrared LEDs built-in for night viewing, this camera can easily compete with other options that are twice the price.
+Representing a more budget-friendly option, we think the Browning Strike Force HD BTC 5 Camera offers the best value.
+It’s priced affordably for any budget but still packs in some great features like fast trigger time, recordings complete with sound, and long flash range this camera, which make this camera easily compete with other options that are twice the price.

 Featured image credit: sandid, Pixabay

 Table of Contents